Ready to Finally Publish Your Book?

 What they don’t realize is how long it takes - or how scattered, expensive, and ineffective it can be without a clear plan or professionals to lean on.

-Or, you could hire it out.
+You could hire it out.

 You could go to a publisher (there are many wonderful ones in the crafting space) or perhaps you already have and want to go a different direction.